 The trend isn’t confined to West Virginia.
 In fact, close to 970,000 women now run 31 percent of the nation’s farms.
 Even more impressive is the fact that West Virginia’s women-run farms have a substantial economic impact on the state – to the tune of more than $62 million.

-The remarkable numbers can’t be ignored, and that’s why the West Virginia University Extension Service’s Women in Agriculture team wants to help these female farmers grow their ranks, increase profitability, build business relationships and refine their own operations.
+The remarkable numbers can’t be ignored, and that’s why the West Virginia University Extension’s Women in Agriculture team wants to help these female farmers grow their ranks, increase profitability, build business relationships and refine their own operations.

 The premier event for the team is the West Virginia Women in Agriculture conference that takes place from October 20 to 21 this year at Camp Dawson in Kingwood, West Virginia.
 According to organizers, the annual conference prides itself on being atypical.